26 Selecting a sustainable horizontal discretization

 \[ \begin{align} Q \coloneqq \int_A\newtilde{q}d^3r \end{align} \]

-as the global integral of the quantity $q$, then $Q$ is obtained under kinematic boundary conditions:
+as the global integral of the quantity $q$, $Q$ is conserved under kinematic boundary conditions:

 \[ \begin{align} \frac{dQ}{dt} = -\int_A\nabla\cdot \mathbf{j}_{\newtilde{q}}d^3r = -\int_{\partial A}\mathbf{j}_{\newtilde{q}}\cdot d\mathbf{n} \end{align} \]